jundalisay/spblist/content/en/research/descartes/passions/article-079.md

 Thus, of all the passions, these are the ones that deceive the most, and against which one must be most carefully on guard.

-### 86. The Definition of Desire.
+### 86. The Definition of Desire

-The passion of Desire is an agitation of the Soul caused by the spirits.
+Desire is an agitation of the Soul caused by the spirits.
 It disposes the Soul to wish for things in the future that it represents to itself as suitable.

 Thus, one desires not only the presence of absent good, but also the preservation of what is present; and furthermore, the absence of evil, both of that which one already has and of that which one believes one could receive in the future time.